pupasov/vortex-sp/README.md

 File FourierTransformVortexElectron-Public.nb provides calculations of the Fourier integrals.

-The resulting Fourier integrals of the electron field are used in the file Generalized-currents-and-radiation-VortexElectron-Public.nb to calculate surface currents induced on the ideally conducting difraction grating and finally to calculate angular and spectral distributuion of radiation intencity.
+The resulting Fourier integrals of the electron field are used in the file Generalized-currents-and-radiation-VortexElectron-Public.nb to calculate surface currents induced on the ideally conducting difraction grating and finally to calculate angular and spectral distributuion of radiation intensity.